Register as Joint Tenants

 Change From Tenants in Common to Joint Tenants

-People who jointly own property sometimes change their ownership structure from tenants in common to joint tenants.
+People who jointly own property sometimes use a Deed of Trust to change their ownership structure from tenants in common to joint tenants.
 This is often done when a couple's relationship changes, such as married couples or civil partners who own buy-to-let properties.
 There are a few reasons why someone might want to make this change:

 • One partner is no longer a higher-rate taxpayer.